I’ve noticed a big trend in our SIBO SOS™ Community Facebook group. I grabbed a few screenshots to show you what I mean…

 Food sensitivities can be a sign of yeast overgrowth (more on that in just a minute) and can also be a result of damage to the intestines caused by past SIBO or other issues.

-If you’re dealing with food sensitivities, we have some great resources coming up in the Speaker Series for you!
+If you’re dealing with food sensitivities, we have some great resources in the Speaker Series for you!
 Learn more here.

 #3 SIFO Sounds & Looks Like SIBO